mofizul21/Laravel6Ecommerce/README.md

 ## What is Laravel6Ecommerce

-* It's a under contruction project created with Laravel v6.
+It's a under construction project created with Laravel v6.
 The cPanel using PHP version 7.3 to running the application.
-There has a lots of functions and facilities into the application. *
+There has a lots of functions and facilities into the application.

-* I have created a list which include into the application. *
+I have created a list which include into the application.

 1. User Login: http://prntscr.com/qt3j4y
 2. User registration with dynamic dropdown area- http://prntscr.com/qt3jir